 Notes

-1 This is a compilation of the Agricultural and Veterinary Chemicals (Western Australia) Act 1995 and includes the amendments made by the other written laws referred to in the following table 2.
+1 This reprint is a compilation as at 9 September 2011 of the Agricultural and Veterinary Chemicals (Western Australia) Act 1995 and includes the amendments made by the other written laws referred to in the following table 2.
 The table also contains information about any reprint.

 Compilation table